jhamfler/Room-Presence-Service/nodejs/README.md

 This software is based on `nodejs`, `express`, `swagger-node-express` and `wiring-pi`.
 It runs on a Raspberry Pi, connected with the RGB LED stripes.
 Soft-PWM is used to set custom values for RGB.

+Edit `UserService.js` to the appropriate names you want to use.